JB1984/Unity-Vuforia-AR-Intro/README.md

 If you do not have Unity installed go to www.unity3d.com and install it.
 As I write this the latest version of Unity for Windows is 5.5.1f1

 Next thing that you will need is the Vuforia SDK for Unity.
 Go to https://developer.vuforia.com/ and register for a free account.
-Once you have an account and are signed in go the "Downloads" tab and choose the "SDK" tab undearneath that.
+Once you have an account and are signed in go the "Downloads" tab choose the "SDK" tab undearneath that.
 You will want to "Download for Unity", as I write this the latest Vuforia version is 6.2.10.

 <hr> </hr>